-The Tigers – A Series of 30 Easy to Read Booklets
+The Tigers – A Series of 40 Easy to Read Booklets

 Many young people and adults with learning difficulties today are skilled readers, while others have to be read for.
 But they all need stories to relate to, like the rest of us.
 Stories about themselves.
 Entertaining stuff that inspire, lead to reflection and put things in order.
-My son Bendik (30) has Down syndrome, so I know.
+My son Bendik (born in 1988) has Down syndrome, so I know.
 He is not a great reader.
 When I set out to find books that might inspire him to read, the result was depressing.
 The few books I found were either childish, old fashioned or too simple.

 To meet the interest from other countries we are now in the process of translating all 30 booklets to English.
 Hopefully this will make it easier to have the stories published in other countries as well.